 Pelvic Girdle Pain: We have helped many women overcome their pelvic girdle pain.
 Sometimes you hurt when you shift movements one way or another.
 Other times you feel an ache all the time.
 Your pain might be in your hips, your SI joint, your pubic bone, your pelvic floor or anywhere else in your pelvic region.
 We conduct a complete evaluation and develop a treatment plan, all while educating you on what we find and how you can best manage your condition so that you fully recover.
 We will get to the bottom of this and help you to recover so you can move, roll in bed, shift positions, climb stairs, lift items and get back to exercise without pain!

-Coccydynia (coccygodynia), tailbone pain: We have treated many women with this condition.
+Coccydynia (coccygodynia), tailbone pain: We have treated many women with tailbone pain.
 Often this pain develops after labor and delivery.
 But you might also have it if you fall on your tailbone.
 Because the pelvic floor muscles are around and attach to this bone, if you have pelvic floor dysfunction it can contribute to your pain.
-We offer you expert care for your pain.
-You need relief, we understand this and will provide you with path forward.
+We offer you expert care for your pain, a thorough evaluation of your coccyx, sacrum, pelvic floor dysfunction and treatment that alleviates pain.
+You need relief, we understand this and will provide you with a path forward.
+Many of our patients experience relief at each appointment and are amazed that they can sit and drive home without tailbone pain!

 Dyspareunia (painful sex): If you are struggling with painful sex, we are here to help you.
 Often there is underlying pelvic floor dysfunction and myofascial restrictions that can be addressed to help restore your ability to engage in intimacy without clenching in pain.
 We will provide you with a gentle examination, education and feedback regarding our findings.
 Going forward, we will treat these findings and guide you in what you can do at home to help improve your condition and to take steps towards intimacy.
 Improving your dyspareunia will include a comprehensive treatment program to address all myofascial and visceral findings discovered in your evaluation.
 We understand there is fear and anxiety related to intimacy when it is painful.
 We also provide specialized biofeedback training in heart rate variability coherence so you can learn how to calm your fear and return to intimacy.